ptmp13/ptmp13.github.io/_posts/2022-12-16-kibana-api.md

     - ELK
 ---

-# Here some kibana commands for next time...
+# Here some kibana commands for the next time...

 ### Find Dashboard
 Find Dashboard id with title __MegaDashboard__ (output will be _id title_):